Outpost24/JIRA-Integration/README.md

     Inputs:
               [required fields]:
-                jiraUser   : username for account in JIRA jiraPw     : password for account in JIRA jiraUri    : uri for JIRA instance.
+                jiraUser   : username for account in JIRA jiraPw     : API Key for account in JIRA (passwords are no longer supported, go to https://id.atlassian.com/manage-profile/security/api-tokens as a a Jira Admin to create) jiraUri    : uri for JIRA instance.
                    Examples:
                       https://your-domain.atlassian.net/rest/